 Act I: End

 The live motion tracking is achieved with the Blacktrax system using 9 infrared cameras and 8 LED markers for the 2 dancers, 2 for each hand.
-The Blacktrax sends out coordinates of each hand together with rotation, velocity and acceleration data, all packed inside the proprietary RTTrPM stream.
+Blacktrax which is supported by TouchDesigner sends out coordinates of each hand together with rotation, velocity and acceleration data, all packed inside the proprietary RTTrPM stream.

 Content was projected onto a translucent screen using 2 superimposed christie 20K projectors.